jfet97/proposal-fast-this-assignments/README.md

 }
 ```
 Nice!
 But there is an "useless" object creation also here.
 And _arguments_ is deprecated.
 Furthermore, I don't like reassign __this__ like that.

+### I don't like the dot
+Ok.
+We have not to use 96`.96`, only something easy and fast to write but not misunderstoodable.